PepeFranco/yugi-winrates/README.md

 ## What this is

-This is a simple Next.JS webapp to find how balanced are [Yu-gi-oh!
-Structure decks](https://www.yugioh-card.com/en/products/structure_deck.html) against each other.
+This is a simple Next.JS webapp to find how balanced [Yu-gi-oh!
+Structure decks](https://www.yugioh-card.com/en/products/structure_deck.html) are when played against each other.

 Structure decks are pre-built decks for the games that follow a certain strategy.
 I am tracking all matches that I play with one of those decks against another.
-Records are kept in a MongoDB atlas DB.
+Records are kept in MongoDB atlas.

 ## What it aims to do